Reflections

 And through this act of sharing,

-May all desires and attachments quickly cease
+May all cravings and attachments quickly cease

 And all harmful states of mind.